The Great Escape (book): In other media

-A year after the publication of Brickhill's history book, on 27 January 1951, the National Broadcasting Company (NBC-TV) network televised a live drama black & white adaptation of the World War II escape story as an episode of The Philco Television Playhouse, starring E.G. Marshall, Everett Sloane, Horace Braham, and Kurt Katch.
-The live on-air broadcast was praised for engineering an ingenious set design for the live broadcast, including creating the illusion of tunnels.
+A year after the publication of Brickhill's history book, on 27 January 1951, the National Broadcasting Company (NBC-TV) network televised a live drama, black-and-white adaptation of the World War II escape story as an episode of The Philco Television Playhouse, starring E.G. Marshall, Everett Sloane, Horace Braham, and Kurt Katch.
+The live, on-air broadcast was praised for engineering an ingenious set design, including creating the illusion of tunnels.

-Twelve years later in 1963, the Mirisch Company brothers worked with United Artists studios in Hollywood (Los Angeles, California) to adapt the 1950 book to produce the film The Great Escape starring Steve McQueen, James Garner, Richard Attenborough, Donald Pleasence and James Coburn.
-The film was based on the real events but depicts a heavily fictionalised version of the escape with numerous compromises for its commercial appeal, such as including three Americans among the escapees (in real life John ("Johnnie") Dodge was the only one).
-The characters are based on real men, and in some cases are composites of several men.
+Twelve years later in 1963, the Mirisch Company brothers worked with United Artists studios in Hollywood (Los Angeles, California) to adapt the 1950 book to produce the film The Great Escape starring Steve McQueen, James Garner, Richard Attenborough, Donald Pleasence, and James Coburn.
+The film was based on the real events, but depicts a heavily fictionalised version of the escape with numerous compromises made for its commercial appeal, such as including three Americans among the escapees.
+(In actuality, John "Johnnie" Dodge was the only one.)
+The characters are based on real men, though in some cases are composites of several men.